expressjs/expressjs.com/_includes/api/en/4x/app-engine.md

 Some template engines do not follow this convention.
-The [consolidate.js](https://github.com/tj/consolidate.js) library maps Node template engines to follow this convention, so they work seemlessly with Express.
+The [consolidate.js](https://github.com/tj/consolidate.js) library maps Node template engines to follow this convention, so they work seamlessly with Express.

 {% highlight js %}
 var engines = require('consolidate');